 The severity of lung diseases in the workplace may vary from one location, job, and environment to another, but there is a generally accepted list of occupations that pose the biggest risk for workers.

 And contrary to the popular belief, coal miners are not the only workers who are exposed to and inhale hazardous agents that can damage the lungs (even bartenders, waitresses, and housekeepers are at risk).

-Fact: statistics shows that lung diseases account for most occupational diseases in the workplace in the U.S. based on frequency and severity.
+Fact: Statistics show that lung diseases account for most occupational diseases in the workplace in the U.S. based on frequency and severity.

-Our Encino workers compensation lawyers advise all those whose occupation is on the list to go through regular medical checkups to prevent lung disease caused in the workplace.
+Our Los Angeles workers compensation attorneys advise all those whose occupation is on the list to go through regular medical checkups to prevent lung disease caused in the workplace.